Symmetric Finite-Time Preparation of Cluster States via Quantum Pumps

-Hence, the local three-body term exponentiates to a product of $S = \ket{0}\bra{0}+i\ket{1}\bra{1}$ gates for each vertex and $CZ$ gates for each edge of the triangle.
-Taking the product of such local unitaries for all triangles, each vertex is always acted by a multiple of four $S$ gates, which cancel both in the bulk and on the boundary.
-On the other hand, the $CZ$ gates cancel pairwise in the bulk, leaving (up to an overall phase)

-where $\partial M$ denotes the boundary spins of the lattice, respectively.
+Hence, the local three-body term exponentiates to a product of $S = e^{\frac{\pi i}{2} n}$ gates for each vertex and $CZ$ gates for each edge of the triangle.
+Taking the product of such local unitaries for all triangles, each vertex is always acted by either four or eight $S$ gates, which cancel both in the bulk and on the boundary.
+On the other hand, the $CZ$ gates cancel pairwise in the bulk, leaving (up to an overall phase) $\exp -iH\frac{\pi}{4} \propto \prod_{ij \in \partial M} CZ_{ij}$, where $\partial M$ denotes the boundary spins of the lattice.
 Therefore this unitary pumps the cluster state to the boundary.

-\textit{Pumping Subsystem SPTs.} We will now generalize the results to 3D with two examples.
+\textit{Pumping subsystem SPTs.} We will now generalize the results to prepare 2D cluster states.
+Note that such states can already be prepared strictly in 2D in the presence of only global symmetries.
+Nevertheless, they belong to the trivial phase under such symmetries and thus we cannot exploit the universality of the phase.
+Thus, we need the presence of subsystem symmetries, which requires a 3D pump.

 First, consider the FCC lattice with planar subsystem symmetries defined as flipping spins in individual $(100)$, $(010)$ or $(001)$ planes.
 These planar symmetries terminate as line symmetries on the boundary.
 Our driving Hamiltonian will be a four-body tetrahedral Ising interaction\cite{VijayHaahFu2016}

-as shown in Fig. \ref{fig:tetrahedron}, which commutes with the planar symmetries.
-Evolving the product state with the above Hamiltonian for time $\pi/4$, a similar calculation to Eq. \eqref{equ:calculation1D} shows that for each tetrahedron $\tetrahedron_{1234}$,
+where each tetrahedron consists of a vertex along with three adjacent face centers within the same cube.
+This Hamiltonian commutes with the planar symmetries.
+Evolving the product state with the above Hamiltonian for time $\pi/4$, a similar calculation to Eq. \eqref{equ:calculation1D} shows that visually,

-Taking the product over all tetrahedra, we are left with $CZ$ gates acting only along the boundary.
-The cluster state on the square lattice (Fig. \ref{fig:clustersquare}) can therefore be prepared on the $(100)$ boundary.
-Interestingly, choosing the $(111)$ boundary, one can also prepare the cluster-like state on the triangular lattice protected by three intersecting line symmetries.
+where each dense edge of the tetrahedron denotes a $CZ$ gate.
+Taking the product over all tetrahedra in the bulk (Fig. \ref{fig:tetrahedron}), we are left with $CZ$ gates acting only along the boundary.
+The cluster state on the (rotated) square lattice (Fig. \ref{fig:clustersquare}) can therefore be prepared on the $(100)$, $(010)$ and $(001)$ boundaries.
+In the SM, we show how to prepare the triangular lattice cluster state by instead choosing the $(111)$ boundary, and an alternative method to prepare it on the boundary of the cubic lattice.